Solvent Degradation and Emissions from a 0.7MWe Pilot CO2 Capture System with Two-Stage Stripping

 The authors would like to acknowledge the National Energy Technology Laboratory (NETL) for the primary financial support of this project.
 Additional financial support was provided by Louisville Gas & Electric (LG&E) and Kentucky Utilities (KU), Duke Energy, Electric Power Research Institute (EPRI) and the Kentucky Department of Energy Development and Independence (KY-DEDI).

 Thompson, Jesse; Nikolic, Heather; Combs, Megan; Bhatnagar, Saloni; Pelgen, Jonathan; Abad, Keemia; and Liu, Kunlei, "Solvent Degradation and Emissions from a 0.7MWe Pilot CO2 Capture System with Two-Stage Stripping" (2017).
-Center for Applied Energy Research Faculty Publications.
+Center for Applied Energy Research Faculty and Staff Publications.
 19.